oracle-livelabs/adb/shared/adb-15-minutes/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     ![The SQL worksheet is displayed](images/sql-worksheet.png " ")

 2. Learn more about the SQL Worksheet features using the tooltips when you hover over an icon.
 You will run queries by entering your commands in the worksheet.
-Click the **Run Statement** icon to run command and view the output in the **Query Result** tab in tabular format.
+Click the **Run Statement** icon to run the command and view the output in the **Query Result** tab in tabular format.
 Click the **Run Script** icon to run a script and display the output in the **Script Output** tab in text format.
 You can clear your worksheet by clicking the trash icon.

     ![Go to SQL worksheet](images/run-query.png " ")